Revisiting John Lennon’s Five-Year Battle With the FBI

 The idea was a tour intended to mobilize the new youth vote against the administration.
 It would follow Nixon’s campaign stops across the country, concluding with a three-day festival in Miami, where the Republican National Convention would be taking place.
 But because the FBI was tapping Lennon’s phones and following him around, it never got past the discussion stage, and Lennon was soon forced into a different fight with the government.

-On March 1, the Immigration and Naturalization Service delivered a letter to the Lennons requesting that they leave the country within two weeks or face deportation hearings.
+The Immigration and Naturalization Service delivered a letter to the Lennons on March 1 requesting that they leave the country within two weeks or face deportation hearings.
 They had used Lennon’s 1968 conviction for marijuana possession – a misdemeanor – as the reason for the deportation.

 As they fought the INS, Hoffman and Rubin continued their plans to demonstrate outside the convention.
 But Lennon had to bow out because it was too dangerous to their fight to stay in the country.
 On Aug.
 30, 1972, a memo was sent to acting director L. Patrick Gray – Hoover died in May – that the FBI was ending its surveillance of Lennon.
 “All advised that during the month of July 1972, that the subject has fallen out of favor of activists Jerry Rubin, Stewart Albert and Rennie Davis, due to subject's lack of interest in committing himself to involvement in anti-war and new left activities.
 In view of this information, the New York division is placing this case in a pending inactive status.”